NYUDataBootcamp/website/content/undergrad_spring_2018_blog.md

 # THE BLOG: Undergrad Spring 2018

 ---
+**What we did today...Jan 25, 2018**

+Got Anaconda installed!
+Yes!
+Opened up Jupyter and talked about its features.
+Then we briefly did some computation.
+Next class, we will delve into the details regarding basics of Python in [Python fundamentals 1](https://nyudatabootcamp.gitbooks.io/data-bootcamp/content/py-fun1.html).
+Feel free to work through this on your own.

+---
 **What we did today...Jan 23, 2018**

 We talked...a lot.
 I told you about the course (big ideas, [course website](https://nyu.data-bootcamp.com/undergrad_outline/), materials, the [syllabus]((https://github.com/NYUDataBootcamp/Materials/blob/master/Documents/bootcamp_syllabus.pdf))), who I am, and I asked about you!